sophiadavis/Blog/Day4_MoreAssembly.md

 ```
 running it (```./basic```), and then checking the return value (```echo $?```).
 It was 42!

 I played around with [conditionals](https://github.com/sophiadavis/Learning-x86-Assembly/blob/master/conditional.s) and [loops](https://github.com/sophiadavis/Learning-x86-Assembly/blob/master/loops.s) (using comparisons and jump statements to execute different sections of code), learned a bit of [how to use constants](https://github.com/sophiadavis/Learning-x86-Assembly/blob/master/helloworld.s), called C's [printf](https://github.com/sophiadavis/Learning-x86-Assembly/blob/master/print.s) (Eric did most of this one), and used a [function call with a local variable](https://github.com/sophiadavis/Learning-x86-Assembly/blob/master/localVars.s) (although not necessary for the task at hand).
+All any of my programs (except print and hello world) do is set the return value of the 'main' function, so you have to check that they work by running ```echo $?```.

 -----